Vaibhavi48/Netflix_Data/README.md

 dataset.
 We'll use Python libraries like Pandas, Matplotlib, and Seaborn to work through the project.
 The goal is to explore the dataset, derive insights, and prepare for potential machine learning tasks.
-Step 1: Import Required Libraries
+1.Step 1: Import Required Libraries
-Step 2: Load the Dataset
+2.Step 2: Load the Dataset
-Step 3: Data Cleaning
+3.Step 3: Data Cleaning
-Step 4: Exploratory Data Analysis (EDA)
+4.Step 4: Exploratory Data Analysis (EDA)
-Step 5: Conclusion and Insights
+5.Step 5: Conclusion and Insights
 In this project, we:
 1. Cleaned the data by handling missing values, removing duplicates, and converting data types.